 Have you heard of the root extract powder Panama ginseng?
 Also known as Chinese or Asian ginseng, this interesting root has been used as a medicinal powder for thousands of years and as an adaptogen.
 This means it will help your body adapt to stress and stress-related conditions.
 In other words, Asian ginseng is the perfect partner you need to deal with mental stress, anxiety, and any physical stress caused by free radical damage.4

 Asian ginseng is commonly taken in the form of a powder.
-Wash it down with a
+Wash it down with a glass of water.

 3. Passion Flower